Install Junos OS on SRX300 Line of Firewalls Using a USB Flash Drive

 Frequent plugging and unplugging of USB storage device is not supported.
 Always wait for device recognition before removing the drive.

-• When the LEDs glow green, the new Junos OS version has been installed successfully.
+The LEDs glow green when the new Junos OS version is successfully installed.

 If the LEDs do not change to amber: